Daeon97/mecanum_wheel_drivetrain_controller/README.md

 # mecanum_wheel_drivetrain_controller

-Mobile app interface to control a mecanum wheel drivetrain.
+Mobile app interface for controlling a mecanum wheel drivetrain.
 The app communicates with a local MQTT server that we have set up here in Innov8 Hub.
 Using the publish/subscribe model, messages are published to specific topics which the drivetrain subscribes to and adjusts its